ADVOCATES FOR IMMIGRANTS IN DETENTION NORTHWEST

 Supporting Immigrants with Dignity in Detention and Upon Release

-WELCOMING IMMIGRANTS TO WASHINGTON STATE
+WELCOMING IMMIGRANTS

 When released from immigrant detention at the Northwest ICE Processing Center, asylum seekers are often scared and confused, not knowing whom to trust.
 Their journeys to escape political oppression, war, violence, persecution, death threats, natural disasters, and economic need include difficult treks across several continents, often with exploitation by human traffickers.
 Immigration processing in ICE detention, where all their belongings are removed, can take months, even years.
-The compassionate support and vital immigration services that AIDNW volunteers and staff offer to immigrants in detention, and at their release, relieves isolation and anxiety, connects them to community resources, and provides hope for new lives.
+The compassionate support that AIDNW volunteers and staff offer to immigrants in detention, and at their release, relieves isolation and anxiety, connects them to community resources, and provides hope for new lives.

 Immigrant Assistance in Detention